Mcflan-7/P03_macgyver-labyrinth/README.md

 ### How to play :

-1 - Make sure to have Python installed on your computer 2 - Install pygame using pip-freeze the file requirements.txt 3 -
+1 - Make sure to have Python installed on your computer 2 - Run "python -m venv venv"
-3 - launch the game using python -m game_launcher.py
+3 - Activate your virtualenv with "source venv/Scripts/activate" on windows and "source venv/bin/activate" on MacOS 3 - Launch the game using python -m game_launcher.py

-That's all !
+That's all, have fun !